SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/BlocInternals.md

 	^ aSpace
 ```

+## window & event management

-Contrary to GTookit, BlSpace is not a subclass of BlElement It has, however,
+Contrary to GTookit, BlSpace is not a subclass of BlElement.
+It has, however,
 a lot of specific responsabilities:

 ```smalltalk